 BED BUG FECES

-This bed bug feces will become a partially digested blood.
-When bed bugs drop feces, it will be red and after a while it will get darker.
+This bed bug feces will become partially digested blood.
+When bed bugs drop feces, it will be red and after a while, it will get darker.

 BED BUG BLOOD STAINS

-Because bed bugs feed by sucking blood, it’s very normal too see blood stains around.
+Because bed bugs feed by sucking blood, it’s very normal to see blood stains around.
 But how are those blood stains?

 Blood stains that bed bugs leave behind are small and a lot of those stains will usually be together.
 If bed bugs feed on you while you are sleeping, then you will see blood stains on your mattress or pillow.